This page was updated on September 24, 2024 to include a summary and recording of the event.

 Ambassador David Donoghue, Distinguished Fellow of ODI, former Permanent Representative of Ireland to the United Nations in New York, co-facilitator of the intergovernmental negotiations on the 2030 Agenda

-Ambassador David Donoghue had a long and varied career in Ireland’s Department of Foreign Affairs.
 He was involved for many years in the Northern Ireland peace process.
 He was one of the Irish Government’s negotiators for the ground-breaking Good Friday Agreement (1998), which has provided a political framework for lasting peace and stability in Northern Ireland.

 From 2013-17 Ambassador Donoghue was the Permanent Representative of Ireland to the United Nations in New York.
 At the request of the President of the General Assembly, he served as co-facilitator (with Kenya) for the UN negotiations which led to the adoption of the 2030 Agenda for Sustainable Development in 2015.
-He also served as co-facilitator (with Jordan) for the negotiations that produced the New York Declaration on large movements of refugees and migrants, adopted at a special summit in September 2016.
+He also served as co-facilitator (with Jordan) for the negotiations which produced the New York Declaration on large movements of refugees and migrants, adopted at a special summit in September 2016.

 Maher Nasser, Director of Outreach Division, Department of Global Communications, United Nations